unioslo/tsd-file-api/README.md

 Authentication and authorization is the same as for the storage and retrieval APIs.
 Different user credentials are required for writing and reading files.
 After signing up, a TSD admin must verify the user before they can get an access  token.
 When that is done, a token can be requested.
 The upload token lasts 24 hours while the download token lasts only for one hour.
 Files are limited to 100MB (unless requested otherwise).

+## Choosing the appropriate HTTP verb

+Concerning file uploads, there are two general types of operations a client can perform via the API:

+1. Create a new file (or replace an existing file)
+2. Append to an existing file

+Creating and replacing files are the same operation for the API: to initiate this the client performs a HTTP `PUT` operation on the appropriate endpoint, naming the resource (filename) in question.
+This operation is idempotent - that is, if you PUT the same data multiple times to the same filename, the contents will not change.

+Appending to a file is accomplished by performing either HTTP `POST` (which is _not_ idempotent) or `PATCH`.
+This would be used the case when uploading different parts of the same file in different HTTP requests.
+By doing a `POST` or a `PUT`, the client is deliberately _modifying_ a resource.
+It just so happens that if it was not there before that the modification would be the same a creation, so one could say that creating a file with `POST` or `PATCH` is  a special case (and therefore fine), but it is not guaranteed to be safe by the API.

+### Two endpoints for uploading files

+#### /upload

+TBD

+#### /stream

+TBD

+## Examples

 ### Example: uploading files

 Current allowed file types are: `'txt', 'pdf', 'png', 'jpg', 'jpeg', 'csv', 'tsv', 'asc'`.